Science-Reproducibility/shell/README.md

 Every week should take no more than 1--2, hours and significantly less if you have prior experience.

 > [!IMPORTANT]
->  You can do the course on your own time, but in February 2025 I will provide more weekly structure and offer virtual office hours.
+>  You can do the course on your own time, but in February 2025 I will offer virtual office hours.
->  I will provide the dates on this page very soon.
+>  I will provide the dates on this page soon,
+> you can also sign up for updates by filling [this form](https://docs.google.com/forms/d/e/1FAIpQLSdMvgMOuDDlvBZJihMb1ZO6kIGpmyYG5LdjfdrqgYxjX32Zxg/viewform?usp=header).

 The topics covered in four weeks: